 - You receive an IV, which is used to give you sedatives as well as other medications and fluids.

-- Your doctor inserts the endoscope with the ultrasound probe attached and observes the inside of your GI tract.
+- Your doctor uses the endoscope with the ultrasound probe attached and observes the inside of your GI tract.
 The images are shown on a nearby monitor.

 - FNA is performed, if necessary.

 - The procedure lasts between 30 and 90 minutes.

 - Once the procedure is finished and the effects of the anesthesia have worn off, your doctor discusses the findings with you.